GNishanSingh/CyberNotifier/Readme.md

 ```PowerShell
 .\Uninstall-CyberNotifier.ps1
 ```
-For More details about adding and removing feeds, please check the wiki page of this project
+For More details about adding and removing feeds, please check the wiki page of this project.
+For any bug/issues, please raise it on project issues.